Answers To Frequently Asked Questions About Family Law

 There may be alimony in your case.
 If there is a significant difference between your earnings and that of your spouse, it is likely.
-The amount and term of alimony are determined by a number of factors.
-Each case is different, and it is fact-dependent.
+The amount and duration of alimony are determined by a number of factors.
+Each case is different and fact-dependent.
 You should consult with an attorney to discuss the possibility of alimony and how that is determined.

 How much will it cost to get divorced?

-This is probably the question that gets asked the most.
-There is no easy answer.
-No two divorces are alike.
-Much of it will depend on you and your spouse on how much you cooperate with the process.
-Melissa can work with you to discuss ways on how you can lessen some of the costs associated with divorce.
+This is probably the question we receive most often.
+There is no easy answer because no two divorces are alike.
+Much of it will depend on you and your spouse and how much you cooperate throughout the process.
+Melissa Fecak, Esq. can work with you to discuss how you can lessen some of the costs associated with divorce.

 What is a prenuptial agreement?

-A prenuptial agreement is a contract you and your future spouse make to set out how assets and finances will be handled in the event of a divorce.
+A prenuptial agreement is a contract you and your future spouse make to set out how assets will be divided in the event of a divorce.